cjdoris/Cliff.jl/README.md

 ## Features

-- Positional and option arguments are required by default unless you provide a default or explicitly mark them optional, while flags remain optional with an implicit default of `"false"`.
+### Argument definition

+- Cliff automatically marks arguments optional whenever a sensible default exists: providing `default`, using `flag = true`, marking `stop = true`, or specifying `repeat = true` all drop the minimum occurrence to zero.
+- Apply `choices` to constrain input to an explicit allowlist and `regex` to enforce pattern matching.
+- Repeatable positional arguments, options, and flags with configurable occurrence ranges.
+- Arguments that can terminate parsing early via `stop = true` (ideal for `--help`).

+### Command orchestration

 - Nested sub-commands with disambiguation of arguments by command depth.
 - Reusable command definitions via `Command("name", parser)`.
 - Explicit handling of `--` to stop option parsing while still allowing sub-command detection.

-- Arguments that can terminate parsing early via `stop = true` (ideal for `--help`).
-- Repeatable positional arguments, options, and flags with configurable occurrence ranges.
+### Retrieval & diagnostics

 - Retrieval helpers such as `args["name"]`, `args["name", depth]`, `args["name", Type]`, and `args["name", Vector{T}]` (or the shorthand `args["name", Type, +]`).
 - Configurable error handling that can exit, throw a `ParseError`, or return a partial `Parsed` result.
 - No implicit `--help` handling and no automatic usage string generation.